Kart Fighter: Development

 During the 1980s and 1990s, production of pirate Famicom games in East Asia was commonplace, aided by the Famicom's absence of the 10NES lockout chip included in North American versions of the Nintendo Entertainment System.
 The commercial success of Street Fighter II made it a particularly frequent choice for unauthorized ports and adaptations.
-Kart Fighter was a resulting game made from this craze, developed by a team known as Hummer Team or Gouder, and published by Hong Kong-based Ge De Industry, likely in 1993.
+Kart Fighter was a resulting game made from this craze, developed by a team known as Hummer Team or Gouder, and published by Hong Kong–based Ge De Industry, likely in 1993.

 Kart Fighter emulated the general look of the characters from the 1992 Super Famicom Super Mario Kart.
-The limited hardware of the 8-bit Famicom would have forced the characters to look far worse, especially when the source material was on a 16-bit platform, being limited to four colors instead of 16.
+The limited hardware of the 8-bit Famicom would have made the characters look far worse, especially when the source material was on a 16-bit platform, being limited to four colors instead of 16.
 Hummer Team overcame this by combining two separate sprites to utilize more colors for each character.
 Material from other games were also stolen, including a stage background taken from Little Nemo: The Dream Master.

 Hummer Team also created other unauthorized Street Fighter II adaptations.
 One such game was included on the 1998 Super HIK 4 in 1 12M multicart, in which Mario appeared alongside characters from the Street Fighter franchise.
 The same engine Kart Fighter used was also modded to create the Sailor Moon-themed AV Bishoujo Senshi Girl Fighting.